Man on Wire: Critical response

 On review aggregator Rotten Tomatoes, Man on Wire has a 100% approval rating based on reviews from 159 critics, with a weighted average score of 8.40/10; the website's critical consensus states: "James Marsh's doc about artist Phililppe Petit's artful caper brings you every ounce of suspense that can be wrung from a man on a (suspended) wire".
-The film is the third-most reviewed to hold an approval rating of 100% on Rotten Tomatoes.
+The film is the fourth-most reviewed to hold an approval rating of 100% on Rotten Tomatoes.
 On Metacritic, the film has a weighted average score of 89 out of 100 based on reviews from 31 critics, indicating "universal acclaim".

 Accolades

 Man on Wire won the Grand Jury Prize and the Audience Award in the World Cinema: Documentary competition at the 2008 Sundance Film Festival; it is the sixth film to pick up both top awards at Sundance, and the first from outside the US.
 It also won the Special Jury Award and the Audience Award at the Full Frame Documentary Film Festival, the International Audience Award at the Los Angeles Film Festival, and the Standard Life Audience Award at the Edinburgh International Film Festival.
 In February 2009, the film won the BAFTA for Outstanding British Film, the Independent Spirit Award for Best Documentary, and the award for Best Documentary Film from the Australian Film Critics Association.
 At the 81st Academy Awards, the film won the award for Best Documentary Feature.